Beyond islands: A free probabilistic approach: Introduction

 \section{Introduction}

 Recent advances in the black hole information puzzle~\cite{hawking1975particle,hawking1976breakdown} feature a quantitative characterisation of the entropy of Hawking radiation that is consistent with unitarity~\cite{penington2020entanglement,almheiri2019entropy,almheiri2020page,penington2022replica,almheiri2020replica,almheiri2020entropy}.
-The radiation entropy is shown to follow the Page curve and it resolves the \emph{entropic information puzzle}.\footnote{By entropic information puzzle, we refer to the tension between an ever-increasing radiation entropy computed by Hawking and the entropy following the Page curve that is demanded by unitarity.
-This does not concern other aspects of the information puzzle, such as the black hole microstates and the typical state firewall problem~\cite{marolf2013gauge}. cf. discussions in~\cite{almheiri2020entropy}. } The entropy is computed using the gravitational path integral (GPI) implementing the \emph{replica trick}~\cite{calabrese2004entanglement,lewkowycz2013generalized,faulkner2013quantum}.
-In semiclassical gravity, the GPI can be evaluated using a saddle point approximation, and the key insight is that a wormhole saddle connecting the replicas is generically dominant for an old evaporating black hole.
+The radiation entropy is shown to follow the Page curve and it resolves the \emph{entropic information puzzle},\footnote{This does not concern other aspects of the information puzzle, such as the black hole microstates and the typical state firewall problem~\cite{marolf2013gauge}. cf. discussions in~\cite{almheiri2020entropy}. } which we refer to as the tension between an ever-increasing radiation entropy computed by Hawking, and the entropy following the Page curve which stops increasing after the Page time as demanded by unitarity \cite{page1993average,page1993information}.
+The entropy is computed using the gravitational path integral (GPI) implementing the \emph{replica trick}~\cite{calabrese2004entanglement,lewkowycz2013generalized,faulkner2013quantum}.
+In semiclassical gravity, the GPI can be evaluated under the saddle-point approximation, and the key insight is that a wormhole saddle connecting the replicas is generically dominant for an old evaporating black hole.
 The resulting entropy of Hawking radiation is described by the island formula,

+This formula equates the radiation entropy to the generalized entropy evaluated at the island, $\partial I$, in the black hole spacetime.
+The surface that bounds the island is identified via an extremisation procedure and is known as the \emph{quantum extremal surface} (QES)~\cite{engelhardt2015quantum}.
+In particular, it identifies an island $I$ inside the black hole after the Page time, and this allows the resulting radiation entropy $S(\tilde R$ to stop increasing and hence resolving the paradox.